Pearl: A Multimodal Culturally-Aware Arabic Instruction Dataset: Introduction

 Mainstream large vision-language models (LVLMs) predominantly encode Western perspectives, often neglecting diverse cultural traditions.
 Recent efforts have partially addressed this issue through multilingual datasets~\cite{romero2024cvqa,liu2025culturevlm} and benchmarks like CultureVLM~\cite{liu2025culturevlm}, GIMMICK~\cite{schneider2025gimmick}, CVQA~\cite{romero2024cvqa}, and related initiatives~\cite{vayani2024all}.
 However, some of these resources lack sufficient cultural depth, often relying on translated content, limited image sets, narrow topical coverage, and simplistic factual questions unsuitable for evaluating advanced LVLM capabilities.
 Furthermore, they frequently assume local cultural homogeneity, overlooking nuanced regional variations even within shared cultural artifacts.
 Thus, developing high-quality, culturally nuanced multimodal resources that adequately challenge contemporary LVLMs remains significantly underexplored, especially for many global regions, including the Arab world.

+Addressing this gap, we introduce \ourdataset, a large-scale Arabic multimodal instruction dataset and benchmark explicitly designed for cultural understanding.
+To ground our work, we operationalize \textit{culture} through the lens of \textit{cultural heritage}.
+That is, the focus of the work is on the enduring traditions, values, and practices validated by native speakers~\cite{pawar2025survey}.
+This framing provides a clear scope that distinguishes deeply rooted customs from contemporary, globalized practices.
+Our approach aligns with recent efforts to systematically measure and model cultural dimensions in language models, which highlight the importance of heritage and regional specificity~\cite{pawar2025survey,liu2025culturally}.

-Addressing this gap, we introduce \ourdataset, a large-scale Arabic multimodal instruction dataset and benchmark explicitly designed for cultural understanding. \ourdataset is the outcome of an extensive collaborative effort involving a diverse community of \annotators contributors, all of whom are authors of this work, spanning the Arab region.
+\ourdataset is the outcome of an extensive collaborative effort involving a diverse community of \annotators contributors, all of whom are authors of this work, spanning the Arab region.
 By leveraging advanced agentic workflows alongside iterative human-in-the-loop refinement, our dataset integrates sophisticated LLM and LVLM outputs with the nuanced cultural expertise of native annotators.
 Covering ten culturally significant domains, \ourdataset~authentically captures Arab cultural heritage.
 Moreover, we structure it around ten distinct question categories designed to test sophisticated LVLM capabilities, including \textit{hypothesis formation, problem-solving, comparative analysis}, and \textit{chronological sequencing}.

 To specifically evaluate subtle cultural variations overlooked by existing benchmarks, we also introduce \pearlx(Figure~\ref{fig:shared_workflow}, a novel benchmark highlighting culturally shared yet visually distinct concepts (e.g., \textit{coffee}) across different Arab contexts.
 Unique among benchmarks, \pearlx incorporates both text-to-single-image and text-to-multiple-image pairings, enabling richer assessments of LVLM performance on complex multimodal tasks.
 We leverage our benchmarks to systematically evaluate a range of open and proprietary LVLMs across diverse sizes and capabilities.
 Our results demonstrate that models incorporating reasoning-based cultural alignment substantially outperform those relying solely on conventional scaling approaches.